 These days, grunge just communicates ‘90s’ and is hard to read.
 Conundrum.

-Anyway, this site represents the areas of design I've spent time with: Print, publication, advertising, and other allied-areas of visual practice.
-Some are the final design as they went out into the world, some are alternate iterations, others are personal endeavours.
-They're all part of my practice and process.
+Anyway, this site represents the areas of design I've spent time with: Print, web, publication, advertising, and other allied-areas of visual practice.
+Some are the final design as they went out into the world, some are unused-iterations, others are personal endeavours.